sanjana25bhi10104/AI-Movie-Recommender/README.md

 Course: Fundamentals in AI and ML

-This is a simple CLI (Command Line) tool that uses the KNN algorithm to recommend a movie based on your favorite genres.
+This is a simple CLI-based Machine Learning application that uses the K-Nearest Neighbors (KNN) algorithm to recommend the top 10 Bollywood movies (2021–2026) based on user-defined Action and Comedy intensity.

 How to Run:-